Dogwalker-kryt/Linux-Defender/README.md

 **work in progress**
-- please if you try my antivirus report issues and erros (with a good explenation)
+- please if you try my antivirus report issues and erros (with a good explenation so i can fix them fast)